Informal release of information

 Protection from liability

 The protections against defamation or breach of confidence under section 62 do not apply when documents or information are informally released.
 However, this should not be seen as a barrier as these protections do not have general application and will only apply when relevant.

 Recording decisions to release information informally

-Agencies should consider keeping a record of documents it makes available through informal release, including any conditions attached to the release and relevant considerations to support the decision to release the documents informally.
-Record can be useful in determining if a document has been previously released, or is being routinely requested.
+An agency should keep a record of documents it makes available through informal release, including any conditions attached to the release and relevant considerations to support the decision to release the documents informally.
+Records can be useful in determining if a document has been previously released, or is being routinely requested.

 If a request cannot be dealt with informally

 In some cases, after attempting to respond to a request informally, it may not be possible or appropriate for the agency to deal with the request informally.
 For example, the request may be too complex or too voluminous.
 In these cases, the agency may ask the individual seeking access to make an FOI request under the Act.

 Supporting a culture of informal release

 Adopting a policy to guide the proactive and informal release of information can assist agency staff to confidently provide access to information outside of the Act.
 A policy should identify information that can be proactively or informally released (such as commonly requested information) and authorise agency staff to facilitate access to it.